Matthias Thimm

 Consultation hours

 To get in touch personally, please use one of my open online consultation hours listed below.
 No appointment is required, but you may have to wait in the waiting room until called upon.
+Next consultation hours:

 The Zoom room for the consultation hours is https://e.feu.de/thimm-zoom.